 Data at rest in DocuVision’s production network is encrypted using FIPS 140-2 compliant encryption standards, which applies to all types of data at rest within DocuVision’s systems—relational databases, file stores, database backups, etc. All encryption keys are stored in a secure server on a segregated network with very limited access.
 DouVision has implemented appropriate safeguards to protect the creation, storage, retrieval, and destruction of secrets such as encryption keys and service account credentials.

-Each DocuVision customer’s data is hosted in our shared infrastructure and logically separated from other customers’ data.
+Each DocuVision customer’s data is hosted in our shared infrastructure and logically or physically separated from other customers’ data.
 We use a combination of storage technologies to ensure customer data is protected from hardware failures and returns quickly when requested.
 The DocuVision service is hosted in data centers maintained by industry-leading service providers, offering state-of-the-art physical protection for the servers and infrastructure that comprise the DocuVision operating environment.

 DocuVision divides its systems into separate networks to better protect sensitive data.
 Systems supporting testing and development activities are hosted in a separate network from systems supporting DocuVision’s production infrastructure.
 All servers within our production fleet are hardened (e.g. disabling unnecessary ports, removing default passwords, etc.) and have a base configuration image applied to ensure consistency across the environment.
 Network access to DocuVision’s production environment from open, public networks (the Internet) is restricted, with only a small number of production servers accessible from the Internet.
 Only those network protocols essential for delivery of DocuVision’s service to its users are open at our perimeter and there are mitigations against distributed denial of service (DDoS) attacks deployed at the network perimeter.
 Additionally, for host-based intrusion detection and prevention activities, DocuVision logs, monitors, and audits all system calls and has alerting in place for system calls that indicate a potential intrusion.